 Smoothies.
 Those fruity, refreshing, icy-cold beverages that just scream, “summer.”
 But if you buy the ones at the market or from the local smoothie shoppe, you could be taking in far more calories than you bargained for.
 And on top of that, you could be short-changing yourself on your nutrition.

 What?
 How could a seemingly innocent blend of fruits and juices be a poor nutritional choice?
 Aren’t we supposed to be eating more fruit?
 Yes, it’s ideal to eat 3-5 servings of fruit a day, but getting it from a bottled smoothie drink isn’t the best way to go.
 Read the ingredient list on the smoothie bottle label.
 What kind of juices go into it?
 Apple juice, white grape juice, pear juice.
 Cheap and lacking in important nutrients.
 These mild juices make a great neutral base for a smoothie as they don’t overpower the flavors of the fruit going in.
 They would be so much better if they were made with pomegranate or tart cherry juice, brimming with antioxidants.
 And don’t forget to read the label before you down that smoothie.
 One serving has 150-200 calories and one bottle has two servings.
-Most people I know will drink the whole bottle, quickly consuming 300-400 servings, and that’s usually in addition to the meal they’re drinking it with.
+Most people we know will drink the whole bottle, quickly consuming 300-400 servings, and that’s usually in addition to the meal they’re drinking it with.

 Another problem with the bottled smoothie is that most of them are just pure carbohydrate, which will boost your energy level, but won’t sustain it for a long period of time.
 It’s missing both protein and fiber, the two important elements to balancing your blood sugar and sustaining your energy level.
 Plus, liquid calories empty out of your system faster than calories from food, leaving you hungry sooner.